 What is a bill of lading (BOL)?

-Otherwise known as a BOL or BL, the bill of lading is a legally binding document which provides the driver and the carrier with all the details they need to process the freight shipment and invoice it correctly.
-The use of this document is required in order to move a freight shipment.
-It serves as a receipt of freight services, which is a contrast between a freight carrier and shipper, and a document of title.
+Also known as a BOL or BL, bill of lading is a legally binding document that provides the driver and the carrier with all the details they need to process the freight shipment and invoice it correctly.
+The use of this document is required in order to move a freight shipment from one place to another, as it serves as a receipt of freight services, which is a contrast between a freight carrier and shipper, and a document of title.

-What is included in the freight bill of lading (BOL)?
+What is included in the bill of lading?

 The bill of lading (BOL) should provide the following information: